Your source for Massachusetts cannabis

 Yes!
 In fact, the legal status of marijuana in Massachusetts falls under multiple legal definitions in regard to access, possession, and consumption.

 2008 - Question 2 transitions marijuana penalties from criminal to civil offenses under specific circumstances.
 While not strictly legal, possession of marijuana went from a severe penalty to a mild fine ($100).
 Specifically, this allows youths over the age of 18 but under 21 to be spared life-ruining criminal charges.

 2012 - Question 3 created the legal framework for the Massachusetts medical marijuana program.
-Under certain conditions, patients could now legally use, possess, and cultivate marijuana.
+Under certain conditions, cardholders could now legally use, possess, and cultivate marijuana.

 2016 - Question 4 orders the implementation of Massachusetts boldest marijuana policy yet: recreational legalization for adults.